 I was working at Janssen promoting RISPERDAL® and RISPERDAL® CONSTA® when I heard about an opportunity to join a new team selling VIVITROL®.
 I don’t know of anyone out there who has not been touched in some way by the powerful grip of addiction through a loved one, friend or family member.
 I eagerly jumped at the chance to join the team for the launch of VIVITROL in 2006.
 Working at Alkermes with VIVITROL has been the most challenging job I have ever had, but hearing the patient success stories of recovery through VIVITROL has also made it the most rewarding.
 I am so proud to be representing Alkermes and VIVITROL on a daily basis.
 At Alkermes, we truly are saving patients lives.

-I have had the privilege of growing in the Pharma Regulatory/Quality arena over the past 19 years, eight of which have been at the Gainesville location, and have enjoyed working alongside dedicated drug delivery and industry experts in my current role as a Senior CMC Regulatory Affairs Manager.
+have been at the Gainesville location, and have enjoyed working alongside dedicated drug delivery and industry experts in my current role as a Senior CMC Regulatory Affairs Manager.
 In this role, I take great pleasure in collaborations internally as well as with partners on Regulatory/Health Authority needs related to research, development and post-market phases in the U.S., the EU and the rest of the world.
 I thrive in an environment that motivates and nurtures efforts towards continuous improvement, a commitment to higher quality standards and one that encourages professional respect and integrity.
 I am looking forward to working within the Alkermes organization as I share the company’s vision and appreciate the culture that rewards a strong work ethic.
 I am excited to be a part of more great innovations in the pharmaceutical industry!

 After completing a Ph.D. program with an emphasis on the neuropsychopharmacology of drug abuse, I continued studying the mechanisms of drug abuse and mood disorders as a post-doctoral fellow at Harvard Medical School before joining the Life Sciences Research and Development group at Alkermes.
 I was interested in joining a fast-paced research group at the cutting edge of science.
 In a seemingly short 5 years, not only have I been able to conduct basic nonclinical research, but I have also had the opportunity to expand my professional expertise by working on therapeutic compounds from conception through preclinical characterization and clinical trials.
 My contributions to product development teams as well as several departments throughout the organization have been motivating as well as rewarding.